|

 I brought Bailey into the office today, so he could meet my co-workers and my students.

 Bailey really enjoyed himself and had a great time playing.
-He didn't stay long (just the
+He didn't stay long (just the lunch hour), but he made a nice impression.

 On the writing front, I'm still struggling my way through this story.
 It's not coming